SunnyOswal/sunnyoswal.github.io/_posts/2021-06-20-trying-out-kubestack-for-gitops.md

 # Configuring Automation
 We need a git repo for gitops to work.
 Therfore we will need to create a repo.
 We can create one on githb.
-+ Next steps are very well documented at : https://www.kubestack.com/framework/documentation/tutorial-setup-automation#set-up-automation
++ Next steps are very well documented at : [Kubestack Automation](https://www.kubestack.com/framework/documentation/tutorial-setup-automation#set-up-automation)
 + Now we need to use the svc. account earlier created and configure it as secret:

 In ubuntu, gcloud credentials are stored in a different path.
 Therefore, below doesn't work: